wandb/edu/mlops-001/README.md

 **[My baseline report](https://api.wandb.ai/links/novemberfifth/dlmvt4ss)**
 <img src="https://raw.githubusercontent.com/Nov05/pictures/master/repos/wandb-edu/2023-03-08%2011_45_24-20230224_mlops_lesson-1_03-baseline%20report%20_%20mlops-course-001%20%E2%80%93%20Weights%20%26%20Biases.jpg" width=600>

 【**Caution**】file `conda-environment.yaml` in Lesson 2 doesn't work for Windows (pytorch just doesn **NOT** support Windows).
 You can install Ubuntu WSL and [set up the enviroment with miniconda](https://www.how2shout.com/linux/install-miniconda-on-ubuntu-22-04-lts-jammy-linux/) there.
+Also, if you are using Google Colab, there is no need install conda then create the env from yaml, which would cause a few issues what ware hard to solve.
+You can just pip install `wandb` and run the notebooks.
 <img src="https://raw.githubusercontent.com/Nov05/pictures/master/repos/wandb-edu/2023-03-08%2004_39_06-root%40guido_%20_mnt_d_github_wandb-edu_mlops-001_lesson2.jpg">
 If you run into **error** `Could not load library libcudnn_cnn_infer.so.8.
 Error: libcuda.so: cannot open shared object file: No such file or directory
 Please make sure libcudnn_cnn_infer.so.8 is in your library path`, [add the following config](https://discuss.pytorch.org/t/libcudnn-cnn-infer-so-8-library-can-not-found/164661).